South Africa: UN health agency sends experts to help battle against COVID-19

 WHO will be complementing scaled-up national and provincial responses to minimize the spread and impact of COVID-19.

-“Our collective efforts are necessary to identify cases, isolate and provide care, follow up contacts and fully implement physical distancing and other key public health measure”, said the WHO official.
+"Our collective efforts are necessary to identify cases, isolate and provide care, follow up contacts and fully implement physical distancing and another key public health measure", said the WHO official.

 Nuts and bolts